stoic-cat/stoic-cat.github.io/docs/personal-knowledge-management/private-notetaking-app.md

 - [Future proof](https://sive.rs/plaintext
 ); Must be in plain text and an open format. e.g. Markdown
-- If in Markdown, must be as close to standard Markdown as possible so that it renders well regardless of md viewer
+- If in Markdown, must be as close to standard Markdown as possible so that it renders well regardless of md viewer/app.
+Reduces friction of moving to a different app if required.
 - Definitely no lock in of data
 - Supports Linux
 - Free.
 Preferrably open source